-- Public Open Space at RTCN Create a substantial public open space at the Reston Town Center North (RTCN) Central Green area that contains both open areas for public gathering and performance.
-Establish the open space as a central feature of RTCN to serve the entire Reston community.
-Integration with FCPA park features such as the recreation center and adjacent playfield is encouraged. - Open Space along the W&OD Regional Trail and Greenway The Policy Plan identifies "Regional Trail" as a Regional Park.
+• Public Open Space at RTCN - Create a substantial public open space at the Reston Town Center North Civic Square area that contains both open areas for public gathering and performance.
+Establish the open space as a central feature of Town Center North to serve the entire Reston community.
+Integration with FCPA park features including the recreation center and adjacent playfield is encouraged.

+Open Space along the W&OD Regional Trail and Greenway - The Policy Plan identifies "Regional Trail" as a Regional Park.
 The area is designated as a network of linear corridors or parks that connect recreational, natural, and cultural resources.
 The W&OD Trail, including the portion in Reston, is part of a Regional Trail and Greenway.